Motion-Controller/prj_UPA_minimal/README.md

 **arduino-cli 0.1**

 My intention was to use a windows command file to automate the building process from command line.
-Then I discovered the arduino-cli, which seems to work smmothly, so
+Then I discovered the arduino-cli, which seems to work smoothly, so
-I managed to build with arduino-cli (easier than using the IDE :-) )
+I managed to build with arduino-cli (easier than using the IDE) as below:

 I downloaded  the Nightly Windows 64 bit binary [here](https://arduino.github.io/arduino-cli/installation/) at 'Download a nightly build' section
 and
-copied '''arduino-cli.exe''' to project folder root (temporary...).
-It is 12MBytes so I excluded (ignore) it from version control.
+copied `arduino-cli.exe` to project folder root (temporary).
+It is 12MBytes so I excluded (added to .gitignore) it from version control.
 Then following [arduino-cli getting started](https://arduino.github.io/arduino-cli/getting-started/), I set up the arduino environment...
 ```
 arduino-cli config init